BW Epic Kosan: Very strong margins lead to record results | Hellenic Shipping News Worldwide

 Dividends declared

 The Board has declared an interim cash dividend of USD 0.028219/sh amounting to USD 4.5m.
-This provides ~1.3% dividend yield, but if the company pursues strong results throughout the year, we shall see much higher dividends for 2022.
-For now, our estimates should be upped somewhat following the strong report.
+This provides ~1.2% dividend yield, but if the company pursues strong results throughout the year, we shall see much higher dividends for 2022, which currently we estimate to reach 4.8% dividend yield.
+We have adjusted short term margins on a positive side, while the long-term estimates were barely changed, thus, Buy recommendation stays at an unchanged NOK 25/sh Target Price.

 Source: Norne Research